HOW TO APPLY MAKEUP FOUNDATION FLAWLESSLY AND THE TOP TOOLS TO USE.

 Makeup brushes also come with varying stem lengths and perimeters, or how long and fat.
 The bristles at the top are held together by the metal ferrule and attach to the stem or handle.
 The brush handles are often crafted with a type of wood, bamboo, metal, or plastic.
 Wood or bamboo tends to be less slippery when keeping a good grip.
 There are all kinds of fancy brush versions, which are great and fun.
 The most important factor here is how well they function in your hand.
 You may feel more comfortable working with a longer handle vs. a short handle and vise versa.
 You may have smaller hands and need the grip to be narrow.
 Sometimes short and fat handles can be easy to use.
 The the main idea here is to feel confident as you use the brush to maneuver the contours of your face.
 You can read more about why quality brushes are essential. https://www.beautyswholehealth.com/post/quality-makeup-brushes

-A quick tip to avoid getting the foundation in the hairline, make sure you have minimal foundation on the brush when moving the product in that area.
+A quick tip to avoid getting the foundation in your hairline, make sure you have minimal foundation on the brush when moving the product in that area.
 Foundation can be absorbed in hair and is especially noticeable for people with lighter hair color or grey hair.
 It is also important to wipe off the excess foundation from the brush after each use to avoid having the product dry and gum up the bristles.
+Good tools and good products help to create a flawless makeup finish.

 You will get more skilled when you find the best brushes your hands can handle.
 Being in control of your makeup tools and your product will help you create a smooth and flawless finish.
 Like anything else, practice, practice, practice.